jlianyz/first-project/README.md

 * **Landing page experience** – when users first come to the page, they see a large, eye catching boxing-related image with a call to action to book a trial (modal popup for desktop version, links to contact form/ class schedule in mobile version).
 There are no slow-to-load items, eg, videos, and for the desktop version, there are three columns following the image for easy navigation to the information they would most likely want to access: Info about the gym facilities, Class schedule, and Quality of instructors.
 There is a sticky navbar at the top for every page
 * **Content** – Text is kept to the minimum to ensure readers only have to read what they are interested in.
 To keep the layout clean, text-heavy descriptions are hidden in accordions, flip back cards and drop down tables
 * **Text hierarchy** – Headers for each section are positioned in a dark-background, fixed attachment jumbotron to make them stand out.
 This is consistent across all sections.
 For sub headers and paragaphs, they are in uniform colors (purple and black respectively) across all sections.
 * **Call to action** – One primary purpose of the website is to get members to sign up.
 There are several touchpoints where users can do this: At the landing page, on the price rates page, and at the contact form.
 The buttons are uniformly styled to ensure a consistent user experience, and the submit buttons are in different colours to bring attention to them.
+When users click on the email link, there is a mailto link to open their default mail program.
+***
 ### UI and Features
 The website has been designed to be responsive for all media forms (Mobile, tablet and laptop)